 In-lecture use of audio or video

 Here, the differences between online and in-person teaching can be a bit more complex.
 Playing audio or video from physical media during an in-person class session is legally permissible under a provision of copyright law called the “Classroom Use Exemption.”
 Normally, that exemption does not apply to those wishing to play media clips online.
 You are encouraged to limit audio and video use for your online course to relatively brief clips, which is already generally acceptable according to Fair Use guidelines.
-For media use longer than brief clips, for this exceptional period and to replace in-class use only, campus legal counsel has affirmed a more liberal approach to support streaming via Ensemble and linked from within your Schoology course for B-Quad only.
-Please email email@example.com to facilitate any need, and include as many identifying details as possible about the media you wish to use.
+For media use longer than brief clips, for this exceptional period and to replace in-class use only, campus legal counsel has affirmed a more liberal approach to support streaming via Ensemble and linked from within your Schoology course Please email firstname.lastname@example.org to facilitate any need, and include as many identifying details as possible about the media you wish to use.

 Remember, too, that Buswell Library has a significant amount of streaming video content available for you to use.
 Some of it is permanent, some of it is temporarily available during this exceptional period thanks to the generosity of vendors.